Snow Emergency Information

-Click on your city to find information about its snow emergency policy.
+Check out the latest school closings/snow emergencies here, or click on your city below to find information about its snow emergency policy.

 Minneapolis